-Commercial airline travel can be difficult on both pet and owner.
+Commercial airline travel can be difficult for both pets and owners.
 The hassle of dealing with TSA procedures is enough reason to find an alternative solution, but the major problem is that majority of commercial airlines only allow pets to travel in the cargo hold.
 This can cause animals a lot of stress based on the daunting environment change and loud noises.
-The risk is higher that your pet could end up with minimal care, become lost, injured or worse!
+The risk is higher than your pet could end up with minimal care, become lost, injured, or worse!

 Here are a few tips when traveling with your pets onboard a private aircraft:

-Pack a “Doggy Bag”- It may seem obvious, but just like their owners, pets can get hungry and thirsty while traveling.
-Plan ahead and have an extra water or two put aside specially for your pet and pack some of your furry friend’s favorites snacks.
+It may seem obvious, but just like their owners, pets can get hungry and thirsty while traveling.
+Plan ahead and have extra water or two put aside especially for your pet and pack some of your furry friend’s favorites snacks.